 - Add other groups to the group

 - Add all your organization’s users to a group

 Invite people to join

 Requires turning on Groups for Business

-If you'd like to give people the option to join your group, send them an invitation.
-Only if they accept the invitation are they added to your group.
+If you’d like to give people the option to join your group, send them an invitation.
+If they accept the invitation, they’re added to your group.

 Option 2: Use Google Groups to create a group